alexnm/house-moldovan-blog/src/posts/spotlights/camping-bucura.md

   <figcaption>Bucura lake in the middle and Retezat peak on the right.</figcaption>
 </figure>

-We continued on the red line trail towards the saddle between Peleaga and Papusa.
+We continued on the red line trail towards the saddle between Peleaga and Păpușa.
 The descent is pretty steep and you have to be careful as you can easily slip on small rocks and dirt.
-Papusa peak (2508m) is the smaller sister of Peleaga and features a more gentle incline, albeit with more rocky sections to climb.
+Păpușa peak (2508m) is the smaller sister of Peleaga and features a more gentle incline, albeit with more rocky sections to climb.

 <figure>
   <img src="/img/romania/retezat/papusa-trail.jpg" alt="">
-  <figcaption>Peleaga seen from Papusa and the red line trail below us.</figcaption>
+  <figcaption>Peleaga seen from Păpușa and the red line trail below us.</figcaption>
 </figure>

-As you get closer to the summit of Papusa you get another amazing panoramic view of the entire mountain range.
-On a clear day, you see from Retezat to Peleaga and all the way to Varful Mare and Gales towards the northeast.
+As you get closer to the summit of Păpușa you get another amazing panoramic view of the entire mountain range.
+On a clear day, you see from Retezat to Peleaga and all the way to Vârful Mare and Galeș towards the northeast.
 In front of you lies the stunningly beautiful Valea Rea, with its seven lakes and rocky terrain.

 <figure>
   <img src="/img/romania/retezat/valea-rea.jpg" alt="">
   <figcaption>Another great panorama towards Valea Rea.</figcaption>
 </figure>

 We took another short break on the mountain top, but it was still early in the day so we decided to extend our hike.
 We had two options.
-Either to continue on the red line towards Portile Inchise, a very technical trail, or to take a short trip around the lakes in Valea Rea.
-We went for the second one, since the first option involved climbing back on Papusa for a second time.
+Either to continue on the red line towards Porțile Închise, a very technical trail, or to take a short trip around the lakes in Valea Rea.
+We went for the second one, since the first option involved climbing back on Păpușa for a second time.

-From the saddle between Papusa and Peleaga, you can take the red cross trail to goes towards Gales lake.
+From the saddle between Păpușa and Peleaga, you can take the red cross trail to goes towards Galeș lake.
 The trail starts with a very rocky descent and then zig-zags the valley floor around the lakes.
 It was really beautiful and peaceful compared to the trail towards Peleaga which was getting crowded by mid-day.

 <figure>
   <img src="/img/romania/retezat/valea-rea-lake.jpg" alt="">